0xCCF4/PhotoSort/README.md

 # PhotoSort

-PhotoSort is a robust command-line tool written in Rust, designed to streamline the organization of your photo collections.
-It works by sourcing images from a source directory, extracting the date from either the file name or its EXIF data, and then moving or copying the file to a target directory.
+PhotoSort is a robust command-line tool written in Rust, designed to streamline the organization of your photo/video collections.
+It works by sourcing images/videos from a source directory, extracting the date from either the file name or its EXIF/metadata data, and then moving or copying the file to a target directory.

-PhotoSort solves the problem of having pictures from different cameras and devices that use different naming conventions to name created files.
-When viewing the photos in a file browser this can be confusing, as the photos are not sorted by date.
-PhotoSort solves this problem by renaming images based on their EXIF data or file name, unifying the naming convention and making to go through the photos by date.
+PhotoSort solves the problem of having pictures/videos from different cameras and devices that use different naming conventions to name created files.
+When viewing the photos/videos in a file browser this can be confusing, as the photos/videos are not sorted by date.
+PhotoSort solves this problem by renaming images/videos based on their EXIF/metadata data or file name, unifying the naming convention and making to go through the photos/videos by date.

 The documentation can be found here: https://docs.rs/photo_sort